-The monument to the Twelfth Army Corps is south of Gettysburg on Slocum Avenue.
-(Tour map: South Culp’s Hill).
-The Twelfth Corps was commanded at the Battle of Gettysburg by Major General Henry W. Slocum (USMA ’52) a lawyer and state representative from New York whose monument is on Steven’s Knoll.
+The monument to the 12th Army Corps of the Federal Army of the Potomac is south of Gettysburg on Slocum Avenue.
+(South Culp’s Hill tour map).
+The 12th Corps was commanded at the Battle of Gettysburg by Major General Henry W. Slocum (USMA ’52) a lawyer and state representative from New York whose monument is on Steven’s Knoll.

 The corps flag is a blue swallowtail with the corps number in red.

 July 1.
 Marched from near Littlestown to Two Taverns by the afternoon.
 Hearing the 1st and 11th Corps were engaged at Gettysburg the Corps advanced on the Baltimore Pike.
 Williams’ Division to a position east of Rock Creek Geary’s Division to the left of Union line extending to the summit of Little Round Top.